You are here: Home » Teaching

 Refining my teaching skills

 Of course, a teacher also has to learn.
-As learning, teaching is also a process that has to be developed and refined.
-It is important for me to review my own teaching job.
-I want to expand my teaching skills by discussion with peers, reading relevant journals (such as Chemical Educator or Journal of Chemical Education) and books, by joining further education and teaching seminars or visiting conferences.
-Seeking student feedback also is important.
-Through these evaluative and informative processes I want to continually refine my teaching practices and grow as a teacher or scholar.
+As with learning, teaching is also a process that has to be developed and refined.
+It is important for me to review my own teaching effort.
+I am constantly expanding my teaching skills by discussion with peers, reading relevant journals (such as Chemical Educator and Journal of Chemical Education) and books, by joining further education and teaching seminars or visiting conferences.

 put a good photo description in here

-CHEM2633 - Techniques of Organic Chemistry
+CHEM2633 - Organic Chemistry Laboratory

 Latest news

-January 2009:
+January 2024:

 Here are some nice pictures!